-The results of the calculations indicate that the desirable noise criteria set out in BS 8233 can be achieved at this site with the proposed scheme of mitigation installed.
+The results of the calculations indicate that the desirable noise criteria set out in BS 8233 will be achieved at this site with the proposed scheme of mitigation installed.

-Once the site layout and design are sufficiently developed, the acoustic requirements for glazing should be reviewed in detail to ensure acceptable internal noise levels are achieved, as the final requirements will depend on various factors such as glazing areas, room volumes, internal layout, and façade construction type.
+Notwithstanding the above, once the site layout and design is sufficiently developed, the acoustic requirements for glazing should be reviewed in detail to ensure acceptable internal noise levels are achieved, as the final requirements will depend on various factors such as glazing areas, room volumes, internal layout, and façade construction type.